Companion Animal Urgent Care

 Emergency Veterinary Services for Pets

-Our on-call veterinarians provide after-hours emergency services to current clients of New Ulm Regional Veterinary Center and River Hills Pet Care Hospital.
+Our on-call veterinarians provide after-hours emergency services to current clients of New Ulm Regional Veterinary Center, Nicollet Veterinary Clinic, and Kind Veterinary Clinic.
 Once your pet has been evaluated, we will provide a treatment plan for services at our clinic or refer your pet to another location that provides 24-hour care.